I’ve recently been told that I’m listed as one of the top UK dog photography blogs with the Feedspot service.

 The Societies (SWPP), which covers different photographic genres, runs an image of the month competition.
-Of the winning pictures in that month’s contest, a small number will be granted gold awards.
+Of the selected pictures in that month’s contest, a small number will be granted gold awards.
 Those then pass into the Photographer of the Year Award for possible selection as a finalist.
 I was fortunate to win several Gold awards during my time with this association.
 These translated to shortlisted entries in the annual awards too.

 Another successful image, from one of my client photo sessions, is this one of an unlikely pairing between a Chihuahua and a St. Bernard.
 Winner of Me and My Dog in the Xperience Awards.
 An opportunity to show people, puppies and dogs as one.
 Situations like this one are why I enjoy photographing dogs so much.
 Creating fantastic pictures that clients love and at the same time, catch the judges eye too.

 I want to share the images that have found success in the Kennel Club Dog Photographer of the Year contest.
 With awards from both the Oldies and Portrait category, over two years.
 I even had the opportunity to spend the day at the Kennel Club’s headquarters in Mayfair, London for their awards ceremony.
 As the world’s biggest dog photography contest, I was up against thousands of images from around the globe.
 So to have finalist images twice is a real honour.

 Whether it’s assistance, rescue or a pedigree, capturing the dog’s personality and creating beautiful images that will mean fabulous memories for my clients is all I can ask for as a specialist dog photographer.

 The amazing thing about the online world available to us, it means we are free to enter competitions literally anywhere.
 The International Pet Photographer of the Year Awards is organised by two photographers in Australia and judged by a small team of well-known photographers.